 When I was pregnant with Penelope, I worked in an office full time doing project management/marketing type stuff and I really enjoyed my job.
-The pay was not great because it was a non-profit, but the benefits were good , I loved my co-workers and I had flexible hours.
-The plan was to bring Penelope to work when she was a baby and work from home.
+The pay was not great because it was a non-profit, but the benefits were good, plus I loved my co-workers and I had flexible hours.
+The plan was to bring Penelope to work when she was a baby as well as work from home.

 The first 18 months were rough without my income.
 My husband and I constantly fought over money.
 Every penny needed to be accounted for and negotiated with him about whether or not we really needed it this second and if we could afford it.
 It was not fun.